Interfaces¶

 | Interface definition (name, apps, route type) | Yes |

-| Legs (extract/transform/load/direct) | Yes |
+| Legs (extract / transform / load / direct) | Yes |

 | Middleware applications | Yes |

-| Owners (business & IT) | Yes |
+| Owners (business and IT) | Yes |

 | Impacted companies | Yes |